Review by Frank Plowright

 In Europe, although not yet common, graphic novel biographies of renowned comic creators are hardly unknown, with more issued every year.
 It was only a matter of time, therefore, before someone tackled one of the founding fathers of the American newspaper strip, Winsor McCay.
 However, come to this expecting the strictly biographical and disappointment awaits.

 How closely the biographical material matches the subject’s own style is an important decision.
 While not founded in logic, as with biographies of fine artists, there may be an audience expectation that the illustrations resemble those of the subject, which discounts that part of the reason for their fame was being able to do what no-one else could.
-With fine artists the decision is easier by virtue of some styles just being plain unsuitable, but Jean-Philippe Bramanti’s choice is to set McCay deep within the era.
+With fine artists the decision is easier by virtue of some styles just being plain unsuitable, but Jean-Philippe Bramanti’s choice is to set McCay deep within his era.
 He evokes the past as another country via illustrations that blur, as if slightly out of focus, and depicting scenes in muted shades, the sepia we’re familiar with from ancient photographs and darker greens and oranges.
 It creates an impressionistic world, but one that’s drab, only really coming to life when the script forces Bramanti to merge McCay’s day to day world with his creations.

 Four French albums are combined and translated by Edward Gauvin for this English edition, and writer Thierry Smolderen starts strongly in presenting the learning McCay rather than the visionary creator, taking us on an early tour of influences that might have shaped McCay’s artistic approach.
 Scenes suggest why he prioritised trickery and wonder, and an unsettling experience, before a substantial narrative jump ahead to a successful McCay in his pomp.
 However, this isn’t a story where you’ll learn about McCay and what he achieved, but one where those already familiar with the background detail will be able to nod sagely as Smolderen constructs a fiction around them.